NetroScript/backpack.tf-miscellaneous-extensions/README.md

 This is an userscript to add miscellaneous functionality to backpack.tf (which I would have liked for myself).
 Currently included is:
 * In inventories add a Sort by paint
+* In inventories add a Sort by spell
+* In inventories add a Sort by level

 ## Installation